madelio/WebScraper/WebScraperScript/ReadMe.md

 * Open PowerShell or Terminal within the `WebScraperScript` project
 * run `dotnet run` in the terminal
-* Observe the 3 html files under the `SavedHtmlPages` folder that were created from the script
+* Observe the 3 html files that have been generated in the WebScraper folder